Uncertainty Reduction Theory

 According to the Uncertainty Reduction Theory, people can have cognitive- and behavioral uncertainty.
 Both might occur when two people meet for the first time.
 Cognitive uncertainty is concerned with the beliefs and attitudes, and thus, deals more with discovering who one is.
 Behavioral uncertainty is concerned with how an individual would act in a particular situation.
 For instance, one could have doubts about why another person act in a specific way, and as a consequence, questions may arise that could make the individual uncertain.

-The Uncertainty Reduction Theory is created based on various axioms.
+This Theory is created based on various axioms.
 Axioms are statements without proof, but which are generally accepted.
 It is can additionally also be used for a starting point for discussion.
 It is expected that because of different axioms, the level of uncertainty reduces.
 In addition, the theory has classified conversations of interactants in stages.
 These are later described together with the axioms.

 Uncertainty Reduction Theory examples